-Asset protection lawyers assist in offering peace of mind and a stable financial base for planning your retirement.
-It’s also a vital part of your estate planning strategy.
+Asset protection lawyers assist in offering peace of mind by safeguarding your assets against third party claims.
+It is also a vital part of your estate planning strategy.

 The reality is that your personal, professional and business life involves a great deal of risk.
 While you shouldn’t shy away from risk, it’s important your assets are protected if something doesn’t go to plan.